bhdresh/SnortRules/README.md

 # SnortRules

-This is an open source Snort rules repository for exploit and application detection signature
+This is an open source Snort rules repository for exploit and application detection signatures

 ## Exploit Rules: